YYYIKES/Ableton-Live-Racks-and-Misc-Resources/README.md

 <br>

 **Native Trackspacer / Dynamic EQ**<br>
-All credit to [Taka Perry](https://takaperry.gumroad.com/) for the [original device (via Gumroad)](https://takaperry.gumroad.com/l/qxuqw).
+All credit to [Taka Perry](https://takaperry.gumroad.com/) for the [original Spacesaver rack (via Gumroad)](https://takaperry.gumroad.com/l/qxuqw).
 I've simply made some minor adjustments.
 - Uses only stock devices
 - 16 bands, adjustable Amount, Q, Tilt, Scale (100% to inverted), Attack, Release, Low Cut, High Cut
 - Band frequencies can be adjusted by hand, ie. selecting the bands and moving them in the graphical display